ATG Graduate Scheme

 What degree do I need?

 An undergraduate or postgraduate degree.
-We will not specify requisite degree subjects, but we expect candidates to have achieved or be predicted at least a 2:1 degree.
+We will not specify requisite degree subjects, but we expect candidates to have achieved or be predicted at least a 2:1 degree, or the equivalent from outside the UK (at least 60% of the available marks).

 Aside from this, we do not award points in the recruitment process based on the subject of your degree or on your degree classification.